ruffrey/mcon/README.md

 IF it is successful, reboot.

 When it comes back up, the web UI will be available at the domain you set.

+From here you can get the SSH key and add it to your git repository system to allow access.
+Then start adding Node processes.

 ## Troubleshooting